altaykilic/Game-of-Life/README.md

 made in Python and C++

-check out [the better version](https://github.com/AltUUE/ConwayGoL) I made with a friend
+check out [the better version](https://github.com/AltUUE/ConwayGoL) I made with a partner